All the following should be gained at the first attempt and in one set of exams

 Entry requirements and Covid-19

-We understand that your exams may have been cancelled or postponed due to COVID-19.
-If you receive a final assessed grade based on your overall performance but subsequently choose to sit your final exams at the earliest opportunity, this will not count as a resit.
+We understand that your exams may be cancelled or postponed due to Covid-19.
+If you receive a final assessed grade based on your overall performance but subsequently choose to sit your final exams in person, this will not count as a resit.
 We will therefore consider your predicted or achieved exam results when reviewing your application.

 If you are unhappy with your assessed grades, you should contact your exam centre (normally your secondary school or college) as soon as possible as they may be able to make a formal appeal to the exam board to review your grades.
 We cannot appeal on your behalf.